-Demands made by the union were The new executive elected was better pensions, improvements in
+Demands made by the union were The new executive elected was better pensions, improvements in sick and accident pay and long term disability benefits.

 "The longer we're out the more ugly it's going to get," said Local 876 President Gerry Klatt.